Inspection Reports for

 Report Facts

-The inspection was an unannounced complaint investigation visit triggered by an allegation that staff did not properly supervise a resident, resulting in the resident being sexually assaulted while in care.
+The inspection was an unannounced complaint investigation visit conducted in response to an allegation that staff did not properly supervise a resident, resulting in the resident being sexually assaulted while in care.

 Findings

 The investigation found no evidence to substantiate the allegation.
-Medical exams and interviews indicated no signs of sexual assault occurred at the facility on the reported date.
-No deficiencies were cited.
+Medical examination and interviews indicated no signs of sexual assault occurred at the facility on the reported date.
+The complaint was determined to be unsubstantiated and no deficiencies were cited.

 Complaint Details